-The Sheraton-II PRO owes much of its fat, round tone to its two ProBuckers.
-They’re designed to mimic Gibson’s original PAF humbuckers, and share the same metals and magnets.
-Both pickups are also coil-split for even more versatility, so transforming both humbuckers to single-coils is as easy as pulling the two volume knobs.
+The Sheraton-II PRO owes much of its fat tone to its two ProBuckers.
+They’re designed to mimic Gibson’s original PAF humbuckers, and even share the same metals and magnets.
+Both pickups are also coil-split for even more versatility, so transforming both humbuckers to single-coils is as easy as pulling the two “Volume” knobs.

 Epiphone paid as much attention to this semi-hollow’s build as its feature set.
 It’s absolutely gorgeous, for one, is solidly constructed and has above-average tonewoods: laminated maple body and top, along with a five-piece maple-and-walnut neck.
 Not the most exotic materials around, but then again, this is a sub-$700 axe.

 The Ibanez RGEW521FM represents exactly what we mean by a “value-for-money guitar.”
 It sports all the features of a premium model—such as after-market pickups—and is designed for one distinct use, in this case modern rock and metal.
-Oh, and it’s also super affordable for mere mortals like us.
+And at well under $1,000, it’s affordable for mere mortals like us.

 - Very thin Wizard III roasted maple neck